microsoft/vscode-docs/api/language-extensions/overview.md

 # Language Extensions Overview

 Visual Studio Code provides smart editing features for different programming languages through Language Extensions.
-VS Code not only provides built-in language support, such as bat, clojure etc., but also offers a set of APIs that enable rich language features.
+VS Code without extensions doesn't provide built-in language support but offers a set of APIs that enable rich language features.
 For example, it has a bundled [HTML](https://github.com/microsoft/vscode/tree/main/extensions/html) extension that allows VS Code to show syntax highlighting for HTML files.
 Similarly, when you type `console.` and `log` shows up in IntelliSense, it is the [Typescript Language Features](https://github.com/microsoft/vscode/tree/main/extensions/typescript-language-features) extension at work.

 Language features can be roughly put into two categories: